Work with us

 We are particularly keen to encourage applications from tāngata whenua and younger members of the community as well as those representing the diversity of cultures who call our region home.

-Please contact Ruth Roebuck for questions, and to apply please send a CV and covering letter to: ruth.roebuck@nelsonartsfestival.nz
+Please contact Ali Boswijk for questions, and to apply please send a CV and covering letter to our GM: ruth.roebuck@nelsonartsfestival.nz

 Sign-up to get the latest festival news